Varexa/Gateway/README.md

 Join our vibrant community forum or reach out to Team Indie for assistance, discussions, and collaborative opportunities.

 Special Thanks To Contributors/Developers
-@Nova @Zeck @Anay
+@Nova @Zeck @Anay @DREXYOP
 `( Happy Skidding! )`
+> Learn to code bruh

-Note: The commitment to open-source values and the promotion of learning remain at the core of this initiative.
+*Note*: The commitment to open-source values and the promotion of learning remain at the core of this initiative.
 Let's build and learn together! 🚀
+Any kind of usage of this repo should include proper credits to the original repo and its developers .